ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    test_remote = curl 52.116.140.202:3000/remote
    ```

    Try the curl commands suggested.
-See something like what was captured below using the floating IP address of 169.48.152.220.
+See something like what was captured below:

    ```
    $ curl 52.116.140.202:3000/info